techwhizbang/bluecollar/README.md

 ## Who is it for?

-Any Clojure application that is tasked with lots of time and/or resource intensive operations.
+Any Clojure application that is tasked with lots of time and/or resource intensive operations that require reliability.

 ## What does it do exactly?